The Shortcut

-Best CPU 2023: which processor is best for gaming?
+Best CPU 2023: the 5 best processors for gaming

 Pick the best processor for your gaming PC

-Because, at the end of the day, the best CPU is what feeds your graphics card all the information it needs to make your favorite games come to life.
-So, the better your CPU is, the better your gaming experience will be, too.
-Plus, a good CPU benefits more than just your gaming experience.
+At the end of the day, the best CPUs are what is going to be feeding your graphics card all the data it needs to make your favorite games do their thing.
+So, the better your CPU, the better and, more importantly, smoother your PC gaming experience is going to be.

 How to buy the Best Processor